 Gridzilla, aka the California Water Model -- is the ugly baby of State Rep. Lyle Larson (R-San Antonio) who is now the chair of the House Natural Resources Committee and Sen. Charles Perry (R-Lubbock), who chairs the Senate Agricultural, Water and Rural Affairs Committee.
 This picture of his "water grid" from the 2015 session tells you exactly where Lyle's head is -- the IH-35 growth corridor.
 That's where he wants to send massive supplies of groundwater for hyper-development.
 Though some movement of groundwater is necessary, this is the California Water Model that took only 50 years to cause a water crisis of historic proportion.

-Come back soon for our plans for the 2017 legislation session and watch our Events Page.
-It's going to be a humdinger of chaos thanks to the Lt.
-Governor Patrick and his potty police.
-Do you think this is an issue the state of Texas should be involved in?
-We don't -- the schools and parents are handling it just fine.
-What's most telling is that while Patrick has transgender bathrooms as a center piece of his legislative agenda, his water appointee, Senate Sen. Charles Perry (R-Lubbock), Chairman of the Senate Committee on Agriculture, Water and Rural Affairs, has held interim hearings with speakers by invitation only on water -- muzzling Texas landowners and promoting water-grabbing profiteers's and their hired guns (attorneys armed with "fake" testimony) speaking as "experts".
+Most telling is that while Patrick has transgender bathrooms as a center piece of his legislative agenda, his water appointee, Senate Sen. Charles Perry (R-Lubbock), Chairman of the Senate Committee on Agriculture, Water and Rural Affairs, has held interim hearings with speakers by invitation only on water -- muzzling Texas landowners and promoting water-grabbing profiteers and their hired guns (attorneys armed with "fake" testimony) speaking as "experts".
 This is all kind of Texas wrong.

-See our "Costs of Growth" section and take the time to watch the video of Austin developer-whistle-blower, Brian Rodgers.
+If you want to understand the imperative of profiteering and privatization of water in Texas, see our "Costs of Growth" section and watch the video of Austin developer-whistle-blower, Brian Rodgers.
 Rodgers coined the phrase "make growth pay for itself".
-This is the special interest train that is the tail wagging the legislature's dog.

 Gridzilla (and the "growth machine") is a proven man-made and unmitigated disaster in California as a result of 50 years of mass movement of groundwater and surface water from the north and central portions of the state to a desert now known as Los Angeles.